Conversations in Castle Park

 Annabelle Black Delfin has spent her life in New Mexico.
 Since starting her first babysitting enterprise as a teen, she has been interested in how young children grow and develop.
 She has run after-school programs, summer camps, youth-service nonprofits, and childcare, among other programs for kids in Santa Fe.
 Annabelle is the mom of two Santa Fe kids and has a three-year-old granddaughter.
 Annabelle is currently an educational consultant at UNM; a researcher, writer, and instructor at the New Mexico Center of Excellence in Early Childhood Education; and a graduate adjunct professor at NMSU in the field of early childhood.

-ad featuring white and brown dog
+ad featuring a brown dog